taanianas52/space-project-v1/README.md

 `schema.sql` creates the future tables. `seed.sql` inserts Adam, the 9 mission phases, phase biometrics, placeholder AI predictions, and placeholder chatbot messages.

+see, i do it create table + experimental data.

+ANy way, be carefull cuz the schema.sql file have create tables info, but seed.sql have experimental data :/

+SOOOOOOOO, if u want to edit the FFilessss pls edit it in ur own device and dont push up iTTT unless everyone agrees :) /./././.

 ### Future PDO Settings

 The prepared connection helper is: